 During orientation, candidates are given a list of the certifications and/or documents they will be required to submit to the PFD’s Human Resources team and/or the Fire Academy.

 Do I get paid as a cadet at the Fire Academy?
-How long is the Fire Academy training period and what is the schedule?

 If I haven’t been contacted after a few months, how can I get an update on my status?